priyanshusingh61377-hub/Excel--Sales--And-finance--Analytics-/README.md

 &#9724; Strong sales also noted in the USA, South Korea, the UK, and Canada.
 ## Financial Analysis
 ### Objectives
-Customer Net Sales Performance Report: Overview of revenue generated from customers.
+1. **Customer Net Sales Performance Report:** Overview of revenue generated from customers.
-Market Performance vs. Sales Targets Comparison: Analysis of sales efforts against goals and market conditions.
+2. **Market Performance vs. Sales Targets Comparison:** Analysis of sales efforts against goals and market conditions.
-Yearly Profit and Loss (P&L) Report: Financial performance breakdown for each fiscal year.
+3. **Yearly Profit and Loss (P&L) Report:** Financial performance breakdown for each fiscal year.
-Quarterly Profit and Loss (P&L) Comparison: Financial performance trends throughout the year.
+4. **Quarterly Profit and Loss (P&L) Comparison:** Financial performance trends throughout the year.
-Market-Specific Profit and Loss (P&L) Report: Performance breakdown for each market.
+5. **Market-Specific Profit and Loss (P&L) Report:** Performance breakdown for each market.
-Quarterly Gross Margin Percentage (GM%) by Location: Profitability view by geographic area.
+6. **Quarterly Gross Margin Percentage (GM%) by Location:** Profitability view by geographic area.
-Financial Analysis Reports
+## Financial Analysis Reports
-Customer Net Sales Performance Report
+### 1. Customer Net Sales Performance Report

-Insights: Revenue increased from $87.5 million in 2019 to $598.9 million in 2021 (304.5% growth).
+&#9702; Insights: Revenue increased from $87.5 million in 2019 to $598.9 million in 2021 (304.5% growth).
-Market Performance vs. Sales Targets Comparison
+2. Market Performance vs. Sales Targets Comparison

-Insights: Some markets exceeded their sales targets, while others fell short, providing insights for future strategies.
+&#9702; Insights: Some markets exceeded their sales targets, while others fell short, providing insights for future strategies.
-Yearly Profit and Loss (P&L) Report
+3. Yearly Profit and Loss (P&L) Report

-Insights: Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.
+&#9702; Insights: Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.
-Quarterly Profit and Loss (P&L) Comparison
+4. Quarterly Profit and Loss (P&L) Comparison

-Insights: Significant sales growth in 2021 with stable profit margins despite increased costs.
+&#9702; Insights: Significant sales growth in 2021 with stable profit margins despite increased costs.
-Market-Specific Profit and Loss (P&L) Report
+5. Market-Specific Profit and Loss (P&L) Report

-Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.
+&#9702; Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.
-Quarterly Gross Margin Percentage (GM%) by Location
+6. Quarterly Gross Margin Percentage (GM%) by Location

-Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.
+&#9702; Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.
-Overall Insights
+## Overall Insights
-Customer Sales Performance: Notable growth in sales, especially in 2021 with a 304% increase.
+- Customer Sales Performance: Notable growth in sales, especially in 2021 with a 304% increase.
-Top 10 Products: Continued strong performance of key products from 2020 to 2021.
+- Top 10 Products: Continued strong performance of key products from 2020 to 2021.
-Market Performance vs. Target: Insights into market performance relative to sales goals.
+- Market Performance vs. Target: Insights into market performance relative to sales goals.
-New Products in 2021: Successful introduction of new products with strong sales.
+- New Products in 2021: Successful introduction of new products with strong sales.
-Top 5 Countries in 2021: Identification of leading markets with robust sales figures.
+- Top 5 Countries in 2021: Identification of leading markets with robust sales figures.
-Top and Bottom 5 Products: Focus on both high-performing and underperforming products for strategic adjustments.
+- Top and Bottom 5 Products: Focus on both high-performing and underperforming products for strategic adjustments.
-Division Level Report: Impressive growth in the PC division, with substantial revenue increases.
+- Division Level Report: Impressive growth in the PC division, with substantial revenue increases.
-Profit and Loss Reports: Detailed assessment of financial health across various dimensions.
+- Profit and Loss Reports: Detailed assessment of financial health across various dimensions.
-Profit and Loss Reports by Markets: Insights into profitability across different regions, informing future strategies.
+- Profit and Loss Reports by Markets: Insights into profitability across different regions, informing future strategies.
-Gross Margin % by Quarter: Understanding of regional performance changes, aiding in decision-making.
+- Gross Margin % by Quarter: Understanding of regional performance changes, aiding in decision-making.

 This comprehensive overview serves as a foundation for further analysis and strategy formulation at Atliq Hardware.